uncenter/uncenter.dev/src/uses.md

 ### Development

-- [kitty](https://sw.kovidgoyal.net/kitty/) for a snappy, configureable, and feature-rich terminal
+- [kitty](https://sw.kovidgoyal.net/kitty/) for a snappy, configurable, and feature-rich terminal
 - [Neovim](https://neovim.io/) for an extensible terminal-based text editor
   - [Nvchad](https://nvchad.com/) as a sane default config with a pretty UI